aws/aws-lc/util/backport/README.md

 It also says when a fix reaches inside the validated FIPS module, which is a certification question rather than a code one.

-`apply` then cherry-picks the fix onto one local branch per affected branch, and `publish` turns those into one pull request each.
+`apply` then cherry-picks the fix onto one local branch per affected branch, `resolve` helps you finish any that conflicted, and `publish` turns them into one pull request each.

 Nothing is auto-merged, and nothing is ever a draft.
 Every pull request needs review.